springload/draftail/README.md

 // Initial content of the editor.
 Use this to edit pre-existing content.
 rawContentState: null,
 // Called when changes occured.
 Use this to persist editor content.
+// Displayed when the editor is empty.
+Hidden if the user changes styling.
+placeholder: null,
 onSave: () => {},
 // Enable the use of horizontal rules in the editor.
 enableHorizontalRule: false,